AKikumoto/SingleTrial_DecodeEncode_RSA/README.md

 Conjunction_Simulate_F_Expand(3rules).R applies this logic to Exp.1 of Kikumoto & Mayr, 2020, PNAS (using even-odd trials as factor C)
 Conjunction_Simulate_F_Expand(4rules).R applies this logic to Exp.2 of Kikumoto & Mayr, 2020, PNAS (here multiple conjunctions could be tested)

+In addition, the second regression step could be performed using Mahalanobis distance instead of probabilities (note that original papers used logit transformed probabilities).
+If linear discriminant analysis is used in the first step, taking a log of probabilities is closely related to Mahalanobis distance: https://scikit-learn.org/stable/modules/lda_qda.html#lda

 # Simulation2: comparison to encoding approach
 WIP